Self Publishing Print on Demand Books for Less

 The cost for this author’s particular self published book through print on demand (POD) was more than I have ever heard!
 However, because the author didn’t provide many of the physical details for the book (number of pages, size, etc.), it’s difficult to determine if that cost was reasonable or outrageous.

-This was a good question because choices on photos and color can dramatically affect what an author can earn in royalties on self publishing platforms, such as Createspace, or in profits if selling direct to readers.
+This was a good question because choices on photos and color can dramatically affect what an author can earn in royalties on self publishing platforms, such as Amazon's Kindle Direct Publishing/KDP (which has merged with the former Createspace), or in profits if selling direct to readers.

 How Photos and Graphics Can Impact Cost of Printing Books